A fragile Gaza ceasefire is tested after Israel and Hamas swap detainees and hostages

 From Israel he flew to the Egyptian Red Sea resort area of Sharm el-Sheikh, where he co-hosted with the Egyptian president what was billed as a "peace summit."

-Trump said he considered the attendees friends, although he admitted, "a few of them I don't like at all."

 "The momentum now is toward a great, glorious and lasting peace," he said, predicting that other Arab countries would normalize relations with Israel.
-Public rage in Arab countries as well as other parts of the world over Gaza put a halt to that process.
+Public rage in Arab countries as well as other parts of the world over the war in Gaza put a halt to that process.

 A U.N. commission of inquiry has called Israel's actions in Gaza genocide and Netanyahu is facing charges from the International Criminal Court.
 Israel has strongly denied allegations of genocide and rejected the charges against Netanyahu.